marcopiraccini/sd-swim/README.md

 - `pingReqTimeout`

 Given a node A, every `interval`:
-- It selects a member from the list B using the member seleciton algorithm (see below) the and sends a `ping`
+- It selects a member from the list B using the member selection algorithm (see below) the and sends a `ping`
 - A waits for the answer.
   - Answer not received after a `pingTimeout`:
     - A selects a `pingReqGroupSize` members (again with the same algorithm) and sends a `ping-req(B)` message